 Our headquarters is strategically located in Mission, Texas, only minutes away from the USA Mexican international bridge where the majority of Mexican produce imports enter the USA.
-Our packing facility at the headquarters is GLOBALG.A.P. certified and our carefully trained staff handle the produce with expert care.
+Vertically integrated from field, facility, harvesting and packing house, PPC Farms is GLOBALG.A.P. certified for our production sites and product handling units.
+Our thoroughly trained staff handle the produce with expert care.
 Our diversity in growing, packing and shipping operations allow us the flexibility of meeting volume, seasonal, regional and custom packaging requests.

 PPC Farms hopes to sustainably provide high quality produce that meet the local and national market demands, making fresh produce accessible and affordable to all our customers.

 We at PPC Farms realize the importance of taking care of our environment and our community.
 We farm 500 acres of certified organic and over 1500 acres of the conventional land.
 We understand the importance of taking care of the land that we are entrusted with.
 To be able to produce the best quality produce, we continuously look for ways to implement sustainable and ecologically sound farming methods to improve our productivity.
 We have in place a integrated pest management system and other conservation practices to improve our use of water and improve soil quality.